Sponsor and status

 115th Congress (2017–2019)

-This resolution was introduced on February 7, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 7, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 68 (115th) was a joint resolution in the United States Congress.